Architects Near Me

 Or speak to one of our advisors on 0203 409 4215

-We know your local area and the rule of planning permission of your borough
+Our local architects know the area and the rules of planning permission in your borough

-We’ve had more than 1600 successful planning applications approved since our local architects started to help clients turn their dream home projects into a reality.
+We’ve had more than 1,600 successful planning applications approved since our local architects started to help clients turn their dream home projects into a reality.
 We’re very proud of our success rate and how we can cater to all your planning needs, working with local authorities to grant approval for your project.
 By having worked with various boroughs across the city on a regular basis, we know what is required and can help you submit a strong application, speeding up the entire process so we can get to work on delivering results.

-We provides a comprehensive range of expert planning consultancy services
+We provide a comprehensive range of expert planning consultancy services

 At Extension Architecture, our main goal is to find bespoke solutions that meet the needs of each and every client, going above and beyond to produce unique results that exceed expectations every time.
-By providing a wide range of project, development and management services.
-Whether dealing with fast track refurbishment projects or large- scale mixed use developments, we work closely with all partners from the outset to lay the required processes and structures in place to ensure timely delivery.
+By providing a wide range of project, development and management services, whether that be dealing with fast track refurbishment projects or large scale mixed use developments, we work closely with all partners from the outset to lay the required processes and structures in place for a timely delivery.

 Questions about London residential architect

 Local Planning Authorities are generally the local council borough and these LPAs will have guidelines and links to explain what are within your rights to make changes to your property.
 They are usually receptive to pre-applications, but since three years ago, most of the London Boroughs have adopted a fee for their pre-application advise.
 A good thing to know, no matter if you are doing a small single storey rear extension, a loft converson or a large new build – most LPAs take approximately 6 to 8 weeks to make a decision on your project.